PrashantKT/SnapChatUI/README.md

 ## Donation
-If this project help you reduce time to develop, you can give me a cup of coffee of 2$ :)
+If this project help you reduce time to develop, you can give me a cup of coffee  :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/prashantkt)